How much does it pay to be close to Donald Trump? Peter Thiel may soon find out.

 Data analysis firm Palantir Technologies, which was co-founded by venture capitalist Thiel, became one of the sexiest startups in Silicon Valley when it was revealed its software played a role in tracking down Osama bin Laden before the raid that led to his death.
 Thanks to its lucrative data-mining business, Palantir’s valuation reached $20 billion in 2015.

 While other tech firms have an uneasy relationship with the federal government, Palantir embraced it, becoming a contractor for the defense department and a host of national security agencies.
 It was funded in part with capital from the Central Intelligence Agency.
 That somewhat cozy relationship was tested last year when Palantir was sued by the federal government for discriminating in hiring.

 Palantir is the latest high-profile Silicon Valley company to run afoul of a little-known watchdog agency dating from the civil-rights era to ensure companies that do business with the government don’t discriminate, and whose mandate was beefed up by the Obama administration.
-“The idea is that to be a contractor is a privilege, not a right”

 Now, under president Trump, the Office of Federal Contract Compliance—one of the government’s more effective tools for promoting workplace equality—could be defanged, or even shut down altogether.

 Obama’s weapon against pay discrimination

 The OFCCP got its start under US president Lyndon Johnson in 1965, as a legacy of the Civil Rights Act.
 Under Executive Order 11246, the Department of Labor was charged for the first time with enforcing the special obligations of federal contractors to hire minorities, using the power of the government to dismantle the legacy of segregation.